sadieleob/k3s-multipass/README.md

 EOF
 ```

-**NOTE**: VMs are launched using a network bridge, in my case multipass is launching VMs in the network CIDR 10.78.117.0/24, so I have to choose an IP address pool for Metal-LB in that range.
-You can check the Multipass network by looking at the bridge interface
+**NOTE**: In my case, multipass is using the qemu driver, and the bridge interface created to enable the VM network is mpqemubr0 with a CIDR 10.78.117.0/24, so I have to choose an IP address pool for Metal-LB in that range.
+You can check the Multipass network by looking at the bridge's interface:

 ```
 ifconfig mpqemubr0